Cancer Pain (PDQ®)–Patient Version

 It's important that the cause of your pain is found early and treated quickly.
 Your healthcare team will help you measure pain levels often, including at the following times:

 - After starting any type of pain treatment.

-To learn about your pain, the healthcare team will ask you to describe the pain with the following questions:
+To learn about your pain, the healthcare team will ask you the following questions:

 - When did the pain start?